-140407 COUNCIL DECISION (OFFICER RECOMMENDATION)- ITEM 9.3.2 Moved: Councillor Gledhill Seconded: Councillor Newton That Council approves the 3 x 4 transportable units on lot 200 Boolinda Road, Mingenew subject to the following conditions; 1.
-The buildings have a veranda on each unit to meet the efficiency rating and be oriented in such a way to complement that rating.
-2. An application is received for the disposal of effluent and installed by a licensed plumber.
-3. A building permit application is received at this office prior to the units being delivered on site.
-CARRIED 6/0
+That Council approves the 3 x 4 transportable units on lot 200 Boolinda Road, Mingenew subject to the following conditions;

+- 1. The buildings have a verandah on each unit to help their efficiency rating and be oriented in such a way to complement that rating. - 2.
+An application is received for the disposal of effluent and installed by a licensed plumber. - 3.
+A building permit application is received at this office prior to the units being delivered on site.